kpto/ClusterSheep/README.md

 1. ClusterSheep doesn't combine spectra, it outputs the resulted groups which are called clusters and also the pairwise similarity scores of similar spectra, represented as edges.

-2. Unlike SpectraST and many existing clustering software which avoid pairwise similarity computation by producing a middle spectrum and compare candidate spectra with it only, ClusterSheep genuinely compute similarities of all enumerable pairs of spectra, as long as the precursor mass difference of a pair falls within the tolerance (1.1 by default).
+2. Unlike SpectraST and many existing clustering software which avoid pairwise similarity computation by producing a middle spectrum and compare candidate spectra with it only, ClusterSheep genuinely compute similarities of all pairs of spectra where the precursor mass difference of the pair is within the tolerance (1.1 by default).

 3. ClusterSheep is designed to run on GPU instead of CPU.
 The computing power provided by GPUs makes pairwise computation possible within an acceptable time.

-ClusterSheep is meant to improve the [spectral library building](https://en.wikipedia.org/wiki/Peptide_spectral_library) process.
+ClusterSheep is designed to improve the [spectral library building](https://en.wikipedia.org/wiki/Peptide_spectral_library) process.
 By genuinely computing pairwise similarities, the resulted cluster structure may reveal bridging (such as chimeric spectrum) of sub-clusters that have long been incorrectly merged during library building.
 Also, spectral clustering provides a middle step of updatable library building.
 New experiment data can be incorporated into existing clusters easily without re-computing old data.
 Though this has not yet been implemented in ClusterSheep.

-ClusterSheep is written by Paul TO and supervised by Prof. Henry LAM, the author of SpectraST.
+ClusterSheep is written by Paul TO and supervised by [Prof. Henry LAM](https://facultyprofiles.ust.hk/profiles.php?profile=henry-hei-ning-lam-kehlam), the author of SpectraST.

 <a name="prerequisites"></a>
 ## Prerequisites